Randwick Racecourse: Paddock Stand: 1992–2012

 The Paddock Stand replaced the St Leger Stand and Grandstand and was a two-storey, long, horizontal structure.
 The stand was formally opened by Queen Elizabeth II in February 1992, it was also on this occasion that the Queen certified Randwick as "Royal".
 The Paddock Stand was demolished in 2012 to make way for the new QEII Grandstand.

 Tea House: 1914–2012

 The Tea House was a large structure at 50m long, 27m wide and two storeys high and could accommodate 1,000 racegoers.
 The original Tea house burnt down in 1917 and was immediately reconstructed to the same specifications.
 The Tea House was demolished in 2012 as part of the upgrades to the current layout.

 Ladies Stand: 1910–1998

 The Ladies Stand, also known as the Queens or Royal Stand was constructed in 1910 and remained until 1998.

 First Grandstand: 1860–1875

 The First Grandstand was constructed for the first race meeting at Randwick and was made of American timber.
-Designed by John Hilly, it was intended to be temporary but stood for 15 years.
+Designed by architect John Frederick Hilly, it was intended to be temporary but stood for 15 years.